 The Reverend Walter Edelman was reared in Dobbs Ferry, New York.
 He earned a BA in History from Kenyon College, where he graduated with High Honors before being awarded a Fulbright Scholarship to study in France.
 In addition to studying at the Sorbonne in Paris, the Paris Conservatory and privately with Marcel Dupre’ (organ), Fr.
 Edelman also studied at the L’Universite’ de Strasbourg and received a Certificate equivalent to a U.S. Masters in History.
 After earning his M.Div. from General Theological Union in New York City, he was ordained priest December 22, 1962 at St. John the Divine Cathedral in New York City by The Rt.
 Rev. Horace W. B. Donegan, the same bishop who had confirmed him years before.
 Over a long and rewarding priesthood, Fr.
 Edelman has served churches in Tarrytown, New York; Greenwich Village and the Bronx in New York City; and Coronado and Carlsbad, California.
 He has also served Episcopal Dayschools in Greenwich Village, New York City, and La Jolla and Coronado, California.
 Fr.
 Edelman’s sermons, like works of art, combine deep Biblical knowledge with solid Anglican theology, offering both comfort and challenge to his hearers.
 In December, 2017, Fr.
-Edelman will celebrate 55 years of priesthood.
+Edelman celebrated 55 years of priesthood.